- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 The route to the old port, the center of nightlife with good restaurants and popular bars, is very picturesque with imposing mansions.
 Near it is the church of Panagia Armata and the Garden of the Canon Station of Mexis Hatzigiannis, which is perfect for a walk.
 The inner road that starts from Dapia leads to Kastelli, where hiking enthusiasts will walk in the so-called forest of Spetses, enjoying the natural landscape and the view of the Saronic Gulf.

-How much does it cost to go island hopping in Greece?
+How much does it cost for an island-hopping honeymoon in Greece?

 What is the best way to island-hop in Greece?

 As with any trip, planning is critical.
-Therefore, the best way to island-hop in Greece is through a carefully designed itinerary that will make you save time and effort.
-With Athens as your starting point, you can follow the ferry routes, which are plenty, and find a way to combine several Greek islands in a single ferry service.
+Therefore, the best way to do an island-hopping honeymoon in Greece is through a carefully designed itinerary that will make you save time and effort.
+Check out our guide to Greek island vacations to help you identify where you want to go.
+With an Athens honeymoon as your starting point, you can follow the ferry routes, which are plenty, and find a way to combine several Greek islands in a single ferry service.
+If you want a relaxing island hopping experience, you could also consider a cruise of the Greek islands.

 Alternatively, since most big Greek islands have airports, you can choose to by air transport and save yourself traveling time.
 If your desired destination lacks an airport, you can even combine the ferry and airplane services to get around the Greek islands quickly and efficiently.